Point of sale Definition:

 - They usually generate receipts electronically or on paper.

-- point-of-sale software keeps track of inventory management, pricing, and customer information for the marketing analysis side street.
+- Point-of-sale software keeps track of inventory management, pricing, and customer information for the marketing analysis side street.

 What Does POS Mean?